Hawking radiation from nonrotating singularity-free black holes in conformal gravity

-where $W\left( x \right)$ is Lambert W-function which is the inverse function of $F\left( W \right) = W{e^W}$. ${{\tau _{{\rm{emission}}}}}$ is the characteristic time for an individual quantum emitted from black hole, which can be taken equal to the period of the quantum emitted, since the quanta emitted at peak value can only be temporarily localized within a few oscillation periods.
+${{\tau _{{\rm{emission}}}}}$ is the characteristic time for an individual quantum emitted from black hole, which can be taken equal to the period of the quantum emitted, since the quanta emitted at peak value can only be temporarily localized within a few oscillation periods.
 Therefore $\tau _{{\text{emission}}}$ obeys the bound

 which leads to an upper bound for sparsity